Riverscapes/arcGNAT/Calculate-Stream-Order.md

 **Input stream network**

 Stream network polyline feature class that will be dissolved by stream order.
+Can be a geodatabase feature class or shapefile.

 Data requirements:

 * Projected coordinate system, not geographic.
 * All appropriate polylines are connected as a network.
 This can be checked with the [Build Network Topology Table](https://github.com/SouthForkResearch/gnat/wiki/Build-Network-Topology-Table) and [Find Network Errors](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Errors) tools.
 The user can then manually rejoin disconnected stream reaches using editing tools in ArcMap.
 * All braids removed.
 Braids can be identified and isolated by running the [Find Braids in Stream Network](https://github.com/SouthForkResearch/gnat/wiki/Find-Braids-in-Stream-Network) tool, or by the aforementioned [Find Network Errors](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Errors) tool.
 Only one braid segment should be identified as the main channel and retained.
 Connector segments and side channels should be removed.
 GNIS names can serve as a guide to identify the main channel.
-* Must be a file geodatabase polyline feature class (due to field requirements)
 * Z and M geometry disabled for the Shape field.

 **Downstream reach ID**